Updated on January 31, 2023

 Why Poiana Brasov?

 If you want to go skiing in Romania, you can choose any of the above mentioned resorts for your adventure.
 Nevertheless, there are a few good reasons to choose Poiana Brasov over all other ski destinations in this area.
-Here are a few of them.
+First of all, you’d be close to Brasov, one of the most beautiful mountain cities in Romania.
+Here are some cool things to do in Brasov, Romania.

 Seven Slopes, the Oldest Ski School in Romania & Artificial Snow (if Needed)